kevinabrandon/sunsetpi/README.md

 ```
 ### TODO: add detail
 ```
-9. Manually upload a first video so you can allow the project access to your youtube account.
+9. Manually upload a first video so you can allow the project access to your YouTube account.
 ```
 ### TODO: show how to use the upload script
 ```